-Furthermore, qualitative assessment of the contracting environment indicates that the duration of contracts may be inadequate to underwrite investment, although this is less of a barrier to vertically-integrated participants.
-Stakeholders have also indicated that a lack of long-term hedge contracts produces significant uncertainty for investors (see section 5.3.2), and as such investors may not invest on the basis of expected returns from a volatile spot market because revenue from one year to the next may vary significantly.
+Furthermore, qualitative assessment of the contracting environment indicates that the duration of contracts may be inadequate to underwrite investment, although this is less of a barrier, but still of concern, to vertically-integrated participants.
+Stakeholders have also indicated that a lack of long-term hedge contracts produces significant uncertainty for investors (see Section 5.3.2), and as such investors may not invest on the basis of expected returns from a volatile spot market because revenue from one year to the next may vary significantly.

-Discussions with potential investors (see section 5.4) are consistent with other reviews in that there are barriers to investment emerging from:
+Discussions with potential investors (see Section 5.4) are consistent with other reviews in that there are barriers to investment emerging from:

-- Increasing uncertainty about future greenhouse policies and the future cost of carbon emissions; and - A perceived risk that other government policies may distort market prices.
+• Increasing uncertainty about future greenhouse policies and the future cost of carbon emissions; and